EmilyAlsentzer/rare-disease-simulation/README.md

 python simulate_patients.py
 ```

 The parameters of the simulation pipeline and their associated descriptions can be found in the `config.py` file.
-Adjusting these parameters will change the simulated patients output from the `simulate_patients.py` script.
+Modify these parameters to change the number of patients produced, the frequency of sampling each distractor gene module, etc.